 The types of questions you might want to ask employees are limited only by your imagination.
 You can ask for ideas and suggestions, such as:

 I think you get the idea.
 You can ask just about anything.
 But, what I liked about David’s process is that he didn’t suggest an annual employee survey.
 He suggested an ongoing weekly “pulse check” on his employees.

-Whether it is once a week or once a month, consistently keeping in touch with your employees’ feelings, concerns, thoughts and ideas are crucial to maintaining your company’s culture.
+Whether it is once a week or once a month, consistently keeping in touch with your employees’ or internal service feelings, concerns, thoughts and ideas is crucial to maintaining your company’s culture.
 This brings me back to one of my favorite expressions: What’s happening on the inside of the company is felt on the outside by the customer.
-Tweet

 (Copyright ©MMXIV, Shep Hyken)